General Guidelines for Documentation of a Disability

 - Require substantial alteration of a program or service;

 - Cause an undue financial or administrative burden (college-wide);

 - Pose a direct threat to the health or safety of others.

 Accommodation requests that do not meet the test of being “reasonable” as outlined above will most often be denied.
 The decision of whether or not an accommodation is reasonable is made by Disability Services, often with input from university staff and faculty.

 Note: UTB does not provide or arrange for personal attendant care or other services of a personal nature such as a private tutor or study coach.

 With the passage of time, and as a student’s personal and academic circumstances change, there may be a need for documentation beyond what was needed at first.
 The Coordinator’s role is always to work with the student to determine what accommodations, if any, are reasonable given each situation presented.

 Not all documentation policies are the same

-If a student plans to attend another institution after attending UTB or TSC or to take a standardized test (GRE, MCAT, etc.) administered by an outside agency, the student is advised to research those documentation requirements at least six months prior to the anticipated start or test date.
+If a student plans to attend another institution after attending UTB or to take a standardized test (GRE, MCAT, etc.) administered by an outside agency, the student is advised to research those documentation requirements at least six months prior to the anticipated start or test date.
 Also, due to policy differences, it may not be appropriate for Disability Services to complete the paperwork required by standardized testing agencies.
 In such cases, the staff will explain the reasons why completing the supporting paperwork is not appropriate.